-There were additions to capital assets in fiscal year 2016 for equipment and furniture for the new office building.
+There were additions to capital assets in fiscal year 2017 for new computers offset by the disposal for equipment of old computers.
 Additional information on capital assets may be found in Note 3 of the notes to financial statements.

 LONG-TERM LIABILITIES